swathi0695/StockBrokerProject/README.md

 #### 1. ```/api/stocks/ (GET, POST)```
 Description: List all stocks and create a new stock entry.

 Parameters:
 name: str (required) - The name of the stock.
   price: float (required) - The price of the stock.
   quantity: float (optional) - Number of stock units.
+Default value is 10000.
 ```bash
 POST: Request body
 {